 Current CGPSA Board Member Biographies

-Nazanin Akrami is a Ph.D. student in Agricultural and Environmental Chemistry graduate group at UC Davis.
-She is currently focused on exploring microbial and chemical processes of Nitrogen and Carbon cycle in soils to reduce greenhouse gas emissions in agricultural ecosystems.
-Nazanin has served as a Graduate Student Representative in UCD-GSA (2016-2017) where her experience empowered her to initiate an effective engagement with UC Davis campus community.
-Being a STEM researcher, Nazanin is specially interested in the scientists’ role and responsibility in public policy formulation and implementation through effective science communication methods.
+Nazanin Akrami is a Ph.D. student in Agricultural and Environmental Chemistry graduate group and a Leaders for the Future Fellow at UC Davis.
+She is currently focused on exploring microbial and chemical processes of Nitrogen and Carbon cycling in soils with the goal of reducing greenhouse gas emissions from agricultural ecosystems.
+Nazanin has served as a Graduate Student Representative in UCD-GSA (2016-2017) and as a CGPSA board member (2017-2018) where her experiences empowered her to initiate an effective engagement with UC Davis campus community.
+Being a STEM researcher, she is especially interested in the scientists’ role and responsibility in public policy formulation and implementation through effective science communication.
 She is very passionate about actively contributing to her campus culture and designing new policies that could benefit the community on a broader scale.
-Nazanin is an avid gardener, an enthusiastic writer and enjoys swimming and kayaking in sunny California!
+Nazanin is an avid gardener, an enthusiastic writer and enjoys swimming in sunny California!

-Rashana Lydner is a first year Ph.D. student in French.
+Rashana Lydner is a second-year Ph.D. student in the French and Italian department.
 She received her BA in French and Spanish from the College of Brockport in western New York.
-Her research interests include French and English Creole language from the Caribbean and efforts in maintaining culture through their linguistic identity when they migrate to a metropole.
-This year, she is a committee member on the Retention team and hopes to create a system for tracking the efficacy of Grad Programming on graduate student retention as one of our goals to better serve our graduate community.
+Her research interests include language identity, transnationalism, Pan-Caribbeanism and music in relation to Antillean French and Antillean French Creole.
+This is her second year on the CGPSA board.
+She will continue to be a committee member on the Retention team working on tracking the efficacy of Grad Programming on graduate student retention.